rock-solid/wordpress-mobile-pack/readme.txt

 == Changelog ==

 = 2.2.5 =
-* Integrate with Google AMP
+* Integrate with the official [Google AMP plugin] (https://wordpress.org/plugins/amp/)
 * Add Google Maps embedded iframe support
 * New API endpoints (export category, pagination params for export categories)
 * Premium - add support for connecting with new themes (Popsicle and Invision)